hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 This is just a super simple template that has a `~ping` command which makes the bot respond with `Pong!`.

+By the way, I highly recommend having the [Serenity](https://docs.rs/serenity) docs open on the side while going through this workshop!
+You can search for all of the functions and structs we use in there, with very detailed explanations.

 <details>
 <summary>Technical details</summary>